- ABOUT US

 Afghanistan’s higher education system suffered tremendously following the Soviet occupation in 1979, and the subsequent conflicts of the 1980s and 1990s.
 After the Taliban regime ended in 2001, the country needed significant investment to develop its higher education sector, and access to a liberal arts education has remained limited.
 To address this need, the United States Agency for International Development (USAID) joined the Ministry of Higher Education, Afghan business leaders, and private donors in Afghanistan and abroad to establish the American University of Afghanistan (AUAF) in 2006.

 - Provides the Foundation Studies Program, a college preparatory experience for high school graduates designed to strengthen their English language proficiency and study skills to the level needed for admission to AUAF's undergraduate programs.

 - Delivers professional development training for public and private sector employees, and to the general public through short-term customized courses in Kabul and four regional centers.

 - Provides equal educational opportunities for women to gain certification in the regular academic programs as well as high-demand, market-connected fields of accounting, information and communication technology.

 - Offers a campus environment that is supportive and intellectually challenging, with world class services and modern facilities.

-- Launched Afghanistan’s first Master of Business Administration program.
+- Launched Afghanistan's first Master of Business Administration program in 2011.

 - Renovated the existing campus with seven major academic and student services buildings.

 - Developed a campus plan for building new state-of-the-art educational facilities on a 75-acre site provided by the Afghan government, with construction to begin this academic year.